 – IAABC-International Association of Animal Behavior Consultants

 Recognizing dogs as a lifelong passion, Erika started volunteering with the Seattle Humane Society.
-Here she continued to gain experience and insight, and decided to make canine behavior and training a full-time pursuit, enrolling and quickly graduating from the Northwest School of Canine Studies in November 2015.
+Here she continued to gain experience and insight and decided to make canine behavior and training a full-time pursuit, graduating and earning her certificate from the Northwest School of Canine Studies (https://www.northwestschoolofcaninestudies.com) in November 2015.
 As a training professional her goal is to help bridge the gap between dogs and their owners, aiding both in developing the skills necessary to live full, harmonious lives in each other’s company.

 Erika specializes in puppy training, helping young dogs with socialization and life skills needed to explore and thrive in our complex world.
 She’s looking forward to combining training and puppy play in Paws4training Puppy Day Camp!